Skip to main content

 • Take a shower or wipe exposed parts of your body with a damp cloth.

-• Drink bottled water and eat food in sealed containers.
+• Drink bottled water and eat food from sealed containers.

 Stay Tuned